 Prepare to teach students with a range of disabilities.

 Earn two licenses, and prepare to teach students with moderate and severe disabilities in grades 5–12.
-You’ll study communication, reading and writing, and adolescent development.
-Explore classroom management and behavior support.
-Learn how to design accessible curriculum and Individualized Education Programs (IEPs), and discover ways to collaborate with colleagues and families.
+You’ll study communication, issues in special education, and teaching subject areas.
+Explore positive behavior supports.
+Learn how to design accessible curriculum and Individualized Education Programs (IEPs), and the fundamentals of helping students transition to adult life.
 Finish the program ready to make a positive impact in this high-need area.

 At Lesley, we believe in the right to a quality education for all students.
 We prepare educators who have the skills to empower those with disabilities so they can live self-determined lives.

-Here, you’ll study the characteristics and effects of disabling conditions.
-Explore issues in speech, language, and communication, and assistive technology and augmentative and alternative communication.
-Discover how to develop a variety of strategies for adapting curriculum, and apply those strategies during your student teaching experience.
+Here, you’ll explore issues in speech, language, and communication, and assistive technology and augmentative and alternative communication.
+Discover how to develop a variety of strategies for adapting curriculum, and apply those strategies during your student teaching experiences.
 And because evaluating students is a responsibility of all special educators, you’ll also focus on assessment issues such as eligibility determination and program planning.